 Chuck has represented many of the world's most successful recording artists (including Madonna, U2, Shania Twain, Lady Gaga, Kanye West, Michael Jackson, Sting, The Police, Janet Jackson, Green Day, Ke$ha, The Eagles, Bon Jovi, John Legend, Bonnie Raitt, Trent Reznor/Nine Inch Nails, Sean "Diddy" Combs, Lynyrd Skynyrd, Maroon 5, Joss Stone, My Chemical Romance, Matisyahu, Cyndi Lauper, Whitney Houston, Meat Loaf, Collective Soul, Lauryn Hill, and Rob Thomas/ Matchbox 20), renowned record producers (including Phil Ramone, Rick Rubin, Jermaine Dupri, and Kenny “Babyface” Edmonds) and leading entertainment industry executives and entrepreneurs (including Clive Davis, Jimmy Iovine, Chris Blackwell, Russell Simmons, Clive Calder, Robert Sillerman and Antonio “LA” Reid).

-Chuck was appointed by President Barack Obama to the Board of Trustees of The John F. Kennedy Center for the Performing Arts.
-Chuck is a member of the Board of Directors of the Grammy Museum, the Born This Way Foundation (Lady Gaga’s charitable foundation), and the Board of Trustees of the Multiple Myeloma Research Foundation.
-He also served as president of the Kanye West Foundation, a charity devoted to educational initiatives, and as a member of the board of trustees of the Los Angeles Philharmonic and its Hollywood Bowl Committee.
+Chuck was appointed by President Barack Obama to the Board of Trustees of The John F. Kennedy Center for the Performing Arts for an initial six-year term in 2010, and was reappointed by President Obama for an additional six-year term in 2016.
+He also is a Trustee of Carnegie Hall.
+Chuck is a member of the Board of Directors of the Grammy Museum, the Born This Way Foundation (Lady Gaga’s charitable foundation), and the Board of Trustees of the T.J.
+Martell Foundation for Cancer, Leukemia and AIDS.
+He previously served as member of the Board of Directors of the Multiple Myeloma Research Foundation, as president of the Kanye West Foundation (a charity devoted to educational initiatives) and as a member of the board of trustees of the Los Angeles Philharmonic and its Hollywood Bowl Committee.
+Chuck was awarded the Grammy Foundation’s Service Award for his contributions to the betterment of the entertainment industry, "and the Recording Academy’s President’s Merit Award in recognition of his "tireless dedicated service and counsel” to the Grammy Awards organization and its more than 20,000 recording artists, songwriters, producers and other members of the music industry."